 Not all combinations of the hierarchical and branch levels probably exist in the field.
 For example, there was probably no urban provincial freeway in Newfoundland and Labrador in 2003.
 However, ARA has provided cost estimates for all combinations of hierarchical levels and branches given in Figure 1.
 The complete set of estimates was provided because it was requested by Transport Canada.
 It can be argued that the estimation of unit road costs for road categories that do not exist is inappropriate.
-Nevertheless, it is not always clear if indeed a particular road category exists or is expected to exist in near future.
+Nevertheless, it is not always clear if indeed a particular road category exists or is expected to exist in the near future.

-For provincial roads some categories may not exist at present, or exist in very limited quantities (e.g., freeways in Newfoundland and Labrador).
+As pointed out previously, for provincial roads, some categories may not exist at present, or exist in very limited quantities (e.g., freeways in Newfoundland and Labrador).
 However, such categories may exist in the future or already exist in very limited quantities.
-Thus, if the inventory changes, the estimated annualized costs are already available.
+If the situation changes, the estimated annualized costs are already available.
 For municipal roads, the annualized costs for all combinations (arterial, collector and local, both rural and urban) need to be estimated.
 The estimates are necessary because the actual segment lengths of the municipal road categories, particularly the division between rural and urban alignments, are not currently known.